onehouseinc/LakeView/README.md

 **projectId:** Your Community Edition project ID.
 Get this by clicking on your profile in the top right of the Onehouse UI.\
 **userUuid:** The user ID for accessing the service.
 Get this by clicking on your profile in the top right of the Onehouse UI.\
 **apiKey:** The API key for authentication.
 Get this by opening Settings > API Settings in the Onehouse UI and creating an API key.\
 **apiSecret:** The corresponding secret for the API key.
-Get this by opening Settings > API Settings in the Onehouse UI and creating an API key.\
+Get this by opening Settings > API Settings in the Onehouse UI and creating an API key.

 ### fileSystemConfiguration
-**Description:** Authentication configuration to access file system, we support either AWS S3 or Google Cloud Storage (GCS).
+**Description:** Authentication configuration to access file system, only one of AWS S3 or Google Cloud Storage (GCS) credentials should be passed.

 #### s3Config:
 **region:** AWS region of the S3 bucket.\